heshandevaka/Trade-Off-MOL/README.md

 We thank the authors for providing the code and data.
 Please cite their works and ours if you use the code or data.

+## Instructions

-Experiments on trade-off among optimization, generalization and conflict aversion in multi-objective learning (MOL), and introducing [MoDo](https://arxiv.org/pdf/2305.20057.pdf).
+Experiments on trade-off among optimization, generalization and conflict aversion in multi-objective learning (MOL), and introducing [MoDo algorithm](https://arxiv.org/pdf/2305.20057.pdf).

 <p align="center">
 <img width="900" alt="desc_space" src="https://github.com/heshandevaka/Trade-Off-MOL/assets/96305785/b84fdf81-2e95-479f-b874-c5394af34d50">